 Results

-The efficacy statistical properties of WZA
+The statistical properties of the WZA

-To assess the statistical properties of WZA, we first performed GEA analyses on populations that were evolving neutrally.
+To assess the statistical properties of the WZA, we first performed GEA analyses on populations that were evolving neutrally.
 Figure 2A shows the distribution of WZA𝜏 scores for stepping-stone populations simulated under the BC Map.
-The null expectation for WZA scores is the standard normal distribution (mean of 0 and standard deviation of 1), but we found that the distribution of WZA𝜏 scores deviated from this.
-The mean and standard deviation of WZA𝜏 scores from individual simulation replicates were approximately 0.089 and 1.38, respectively.
+The null expectation for WZA scores is the standard normal distribution (mean of 0 and standard deviation of 1), but we found that the distribution of WZA𝜏 scores deviated slightly from this even under neutrality, where the mean and standard deviation of WZA𝜏 scores from individual simulation replicates were approximately 0.089 and 1.38, respectively.
 Additionally, the inset histogram in Figure 2A shows that distribution of WZA𝜏 scores had a thicker right-hand tail than expected under the normal distribution.